 The municipal salary bill is huge for the size of the Municipality and ways must be found of ensuring that the labour cost is more efficient and effective to the operations of the Municipality.
-The ratio of repairs and maintenance is too low considering the age of the municipal distribution infrastructure and this certainly points towards lack of adequate efforts to ensure that the municipal assets remain in an efficient state.
-The norm is usually 10% of operating expenditure, the non existence of repairs and maintenance plan and the lack of funds may eventually lead to immense water and electricity losses.
+The ratio of repairs and maintenance is too low considering the age of the municipal distribution infrastructure and this certainly points towards lack of adequate efforts to ensure that the municipal assets remains in an efficient state.
+The norm is usually 10% of operating expenditure, the non existence of repairs and maintenance plan and the financial muscle to support it will eventually lead to immense water and electricity losses.

-Finance charges and impairment losses are too high for Thabazimbi and the critical reasons behind this are the fact that the Municipality has a very huge creditors book which has been long outstanding, most of these creditors are charging significant interests and penalties for their unpaid invoices.
+Finance Charges and impairment losses are too high for Thabazimbi and the critical reasons behind this are the fact that the Municipality has a very huge creditors book which has been long outstanding, most of these creditors are charging significant interests and penalties for their unpaid invoices.

-Impairment points towards an increase in doubtful debts.
-As the debts remain unpaid over time the recoverability becomes slim.
-Debt campaigns will be carried out and debt collection strategies will be implemented.
-T 1.4.3
+Impairment points towards the increase in the probability or doubtful debts.
+As the debts go unpaid over time the possibility of that debt being recoverable becomes slim.
+Possible debt campaigns must be done and also to ensure that the controls as far as credit control and debt collection strategies are implemented.

 Total Capital Expenditure: Year -2013 to Year 2015

-R'000
+R'00

 Detail Year -2013 Year -2014 Year 2015

 Original Budget 69,996.00 57,029.00 90,187.00

 Adjustment Budget 64,637.00 45,459.00 97,669.00

 Actual 26,448.00 9,920.00 5,300.00

 T 1.4.4